What's Being Done?

 March 12-26: Held seven public open house meetings across South Dakota.

-April – May: Continue communication and outreach needs with taxidermists, processors, hunters, conservation groups, and other stakeholders.
+April – May: Continued communication and outreach needs with taxidermists, processors, hunters, conservation groups, and other stakeholders.
 Include CWD information and BMPs in deer and elk applications.

-April: Provide 1st draft plan to GFP staff, CWD stakeholder group and public.
+April: Provided 1st draft plan to GFP staff, CWD stakeholder group and public.

-May: Hold CWD stakeholder group meeting; incorporate feedback from GFP staff, stakeholder group and public comment period.
+May: Held CWD stakeholder group meeting; incorporated feedback from GFP staff, stakeholder group and public comment period.
+Meeting Notes

 June 6-7: Present final draft action plan to GFP Commission and allow for public comment period.